CREA: A Collaborative Multi-Agent Framework for Creative Image Editing and Generation: Experiments

-\textbf{Ablation Studies} We perform comprehensive ablation studies to analyze the design choices of CREA (see Fig. \ref{fig:ablation}). (a) \textbf{Ablation on Generalization to other T2I models}: Our method extends effectively to different generative models, such as SDXL and DALL-E. (b) \textbf{Ablation on Parameter Sensitivity}: We ablate CFG values (3.5-40) for Flux and the conditioning scale for ControlNet (0.1-0.5) to evaluate their impact. (c) \textbf{Ablation on Iterative Refinement}: We demonstrate the benefits of our method's refinement process over multiple iterations. (d) \textbf{Ablation on Prompt Variations}: We explore alternative prompts beyond `a creative \texttt{<obj>}' and test negative prompting (e.g., `a normal \texttt{<obj>}', see Fig. \ref{fig:neg_prompt}) to steer the model away from conventional generations. (e) \textbf{Ablation on Model Components} We conduct an ablation study on key components of our framework, including creativity principles, contrastive prompting, and refinement (see Table \ref{tab:ablation}).
+\textbf{Ablation Studies} We perform comprehensive ablation studies to analyze the design choices of CREA (see Fig. \ref{fig:ablation}). (a) \textbf{Ablation on Generalization to other T2I models}: Our method extends effectively to different generative models, such as SDXL and DALL-E. (b) \textbf{Ablation on Parameter Sensitivity}: We ablate CFG values (3.5-40) for Flux and the conditioning scale for ControlNet (0.1-0.5) to evaluate their impact. (c) \textbf{Ablation on Iterative Refinement}: We demonstrate the benefits of our method's refinement process over multiple iterations. (d) \textbf{Ablation on Prompt Variations}: We explore alternative prompts beyond `a creative \texttt{<obj>}' to steer the model away from conventional generations. (e) \textbf{Ablation on Model Components} We also conduct an ablation study on our key components (see Table \ref{tab:ablation}).
 The base version represents a baseline where the multi-modal LLM model is simply prompted to generate a creative description for a given object.
+Please see Appendix for more ablations, such as an ablation with negative prompting.